Mentors4EDU/Analytics-Portfolio/Demos/Practice3.md

 **d)** The total cost actually increases from $43.9106K to $44.06774K, so obviously not \
 **e)** Given the sensitivity report: newsprint is $28.99, packaging is $36.43 and print is $37.70 (rounded) \
 **f)** The cost would have to drop by $1.87 to be economical \
-**g)** I believe the increase woule be a dollar or 15.38% \ **h)** Again w/ the spider diagrams :).
+**g)** I believe the increase would be a dollar or 15.38% \
+**h)** Again w/ the spider diagrams :).
 The margin implications is that newsprint is cheapest, and the stock print is most expensive.
 Packaging is near the cost of the stock print. \
 **i)** Same thing w/ f in regards to spider plots, but I believe a carboard increase is most reasonable given it is still already the lowest percentage yield.
 If you are going by cost over recycling yield, which I guess you are, it is actually the white office paper for newsprint.

 ### Problem #27